-The normal qualification for admission is a First Class Honours or Second Class Honours, Grade I Degree.
-Applicants will normally be expected to have taken their first degree in their subject of major specialisation.
-Applicants must satisfy the Faculty that they are well equipped academically to pursue the course and possess the necessary qualifications to profit from it.
-They are asked to apply to the Dean of the Faculty of Celtic Studies for approval by the Faculty.
+Applicants should normally hold at least a Second Class Honours, Grade I Degree or the equivalent.
+They will normally be expected to have taken their first degree in their subject of major specialisation.
+Before candidates are accepted for any course, they must satisfy its director that they are academically equipped to pursue it.
+They are asked to apply to the Secretary of the Board of Medieval Studies for approval by the Board.

-The course of study is exacting and requires a high degree of linguistic competence.
-It is divided into three sections:
+The course is divided into four sections, as follows:

-- (a) Major Subject:

-- Those taking the course will pursue their studies in their own discipline for two years under the direction of the department concerned.

-- (b) A Language Studied for Two Years:

-- No previous knowledge is necessarily expected.
-Candidates whose major subject is a language from one of the two branches of the Celtic languages will normally be expected to study a second language chosen from the other branch.

-- (c) Minor Subject:

-Those taking the course will be asked to choose a special subject from the list offered.
-They will normally be expected to choose a subject complementary to their language(s) and outside their main concentration of study (major subject).
+- (a) Area of Major Specialisation: Those taking the course will pursue their studies in their own discipline for two years under the direction of the department concerned. - (b) A Language Studied for Two Years: No previous knowledge of the language taught is necessarily expected.
+Candidates will normally be expected to choose a language which is not connected with their area of major specialisation, and which complements their special subject. - (c) A Special Subject: Those taking the course will be asked to choose a special subject from the list offered.
+They will normally be expected to choose a subject complementary to their language and outside their main concentration of study in their area of major specialisation, and to study it for two years. - (d) A Seminar: In each of the two years there will be a seminar attended by all those taking the course.
+In each year, every person taking the course will be asked to read a paper to the seminar on some aspect of his/her area of major specialisation.